iterative/katacoda-scenarios/basics/versioning/step2.md

    `git log file.txt.dvc`{{execute}}

-4. Let's get the first version the data file (which was before the last 2 commits):
+4. Let's get the first version of the data file (which was before the last 2 commits):

    `git checkout HEAD~2`{{execute}}